Frequently Asked Questions (FAQs) Regarding Coronavirus Disease 2019 (COVID-19) Updated 6/1/2023

 - Answer: AHCCCS is adopting CMS guidance for dialysis treatment for the duration of the COVID emergency.
 CMS is waiving the requirement that dialysis facilities have to provide services directly on its main premises or on other premises that are contiguous with the main premises.
 Dialysis facilities may enter nursing home/skilled nursing home facilities to provide dialysis service to its patients in those settings in order to limit community exposure.
 CMS continues to require that services provided to these nursing home residents are under the direction of the same governing body and professional staff as the resident’s usual Medicare-certified dialysis facility.
 Further, in order to ensure that care is safe, effective and is provided by trained and qualified personnel, CMS requires that the dialysis facility staff: furnish all dialysis care and services, provide all equipment and supplies necessary, maintain equipment and supplies in the nursing home, and complete all equipment maintenance, cleaning and disinfection using appropriate infection control procedures and manufacturer’s instructions for use.
 Dialysis services delivered in a nursing home or skilled nursing facility should continue to be billed to Medicare as appropriate for dual eligible members.

-- 9. (added 2/17/21) Question: Can parents of minor children provide and receive reimbursement for direct care services during the COVID-19 emergency period?
+- 6. (updated 10/19/22) Question: Can parents of minor children provide and receive reimbursement for direct care services during the COVID-19 emergency period?

 - Answer: For members who are eligible for home and community based services, CMS has approved payment by health plans and the AHCCCS Fee-for-Service Program for direct care services provided by parents or legally responsible individuals of minor children.
 The parent or legally responsible individual must be employed/contracted by an AHCCCS registered Direct Care Service agency.
-More information regarding Direct Care Services can be found in AHCCCS Medical Policy 1240-A - Direct Care Services.
+More information regarding Direct Care Services can be found in AHCCCS Medical Policy 1240-A - Direct Care Services, and in the Parents as Paid Caregivers of Minor Children FAQdocument.
 For more information about this request and others that have been approved for the duration of the public health emergency, see the “Status of AHCCCS Emergency Authority Requests” document on the COVID-19 Federal Emergency Authorities Request web page.

 - Answer: For members who are eligible for home and community based services, CMS has approved payment by health plans and the AHCCCS Fee-for-Service Program for spouses who are employed/contracted by an AHCCCS Registered Direct Care Service agency to provide more than 40 hours of personal care or similar services in a week.
 This authority is extended for the duration of federally-declared public health emergency.
 More information can be found in AHCCCS Medical Policy 1240-A, Direct Care Services.